 Choose the right customizing settings as per your preference.
 All in all, you are supposed to select customizing options that have a good return in terms of size of the file and playback quality.
 That is the only way to get maximum value in return for your iMovie settings.
 A single mess with any of the settings will end up affecting the quality of your movie and bring up some complications when exporting.
 For consistency purposes, you will have to set the frame size as the top priority and then follow with frame number and frame rate in that order.

-The next natural thing to do after editing your iMovie project is exporting which should not give you a lot of challenges.
+The next natural thing to do after editing is exporting the iMovie project.
 Compatibility is one of the biggest issues that must be addressed prior to exporting your iMovie projects so that the videos can play on any device.
 This will entail choosing a file format that is friendly to the device you are exporting the movie to.
 It will be all systems go once that has been assured and you have a compatible format selected.

 From the iMovie menu bar, you will see the "share" button which has six key options for your choice after clicking.
 Choose "export movie" and be sure it is exporting to the right location.
 Whether it is Final Cut XML, QuickTime or any other applicable device, it is good that you select the right location from the dialog box.
 The size of the video to be exported from iMovie is as well important for selection at this stage and it can be small, medium or large.
 The choice of video size you make will be informed by several factors key among them being the storage capacity of the device.